Prodigy (David Alleyne): Power loss and the New X-Men

 In the "Decimation" storyline following the events of House of M, David is one of the many mutants who loses his powers because of the Scarlet Witch.
 Planning to leave the school, David reveals that he built a "Danger Cave" to replace the destroyed Danger Room before he lost his powers.
 The facility allows his teammates to train by reliving former X-Men missions.
 David's parents and Cyclops decide that it would be safer for David to remain at the mansion since William Stryker is targeting depowered mutants as well.
 When Stryker attacks the mansion, David saves the Stepford Cuckoos and is wounded by one of the Purifiers.
 He joins the New X-Men later when they leave to fight the mutant-hunting future Sentinel, Nimrod.
 David proves useful to the team when he attacks the robot with the heavy artillery.
-After returning to the mansion, he is invited to join his girlfriend Surge in running the New X-Men squad, giving them free rein to add more members at their will.
+After returning to the mansion, he is invited to join Surge in running the New X-Men squad, giving them free rein to add more members at their will.

 In the "Quest for Magik" storyline, the demon Belasco senses Magik's returned presence due to her temporary revival during House of M, but cannot locate her and fails to magically revive her (instead creating the dark, soulless form of Illyana called Darkchilde, whom he banishes in disgust).
 Sensing her presence on the students at the Institute due to their involvement with her in the "House of M" reality, he incapacitated the X-Men and sucks the students into Limbo, including David, whose eyesight was healed to normal vision by Josh using his newly acquired medical expertise.
 Belasco interrogates David about her whereabouts, but since none of the students remember the House of M reality, he is confused and tells her that she is still dead.
 Enraged, Belasco kills David by ripping out his heart.
 Some of the students break free and attack Belasco, while Josh manages to immediately regrow David's heart with his powers, bringing him back to life.
 While the students battle against Belasco, David realizes that his weakness is telepathy, having put special helmets to block the telepathic powers of Stepford Cuckoos and Martha Johansson.
 David directs X-23 to free the Cuckoos, who launch a telepathic attack on Belasco.
 Though initially successful, the Cuckoos are forced out of Belasco's mind, but he is ultimately defeated by Pixie and Darkchilde.
 The students are later returned to Earth by Darkchilde, when she seals off all entrances to Limbo.